 Timeline for Safe Visitor Return

-For those eager to visit, the projected timeline for safe travel is around New Year's Eve.
+For those eager to visit, the projected timeline for safe travel was around New Year's Eve.
+The island was able to meet that promise, meaning your 2025 trip to Anna Maria Island can go on as planned!

 Attractions & Landmarks Update